- Call us: 01444 237070

 As a drone pilot, you need to know how to fly your drone safely, and within the law – you’re legally responsible for every flight and must ensure that you’re following drone flying rules.
 Keeping your drone in sight and staying below 400ft is a must for ensuring a good, safe flight.
 Always observe the distance regulations outlined previously too.

 Everyone should be able to reap the benefits of aerial photography, but you need to register (and in certain cases take a test) before you fly to ensure you’re responsible and willing to follow the rules for flying drones in the UK.
-As a drone owner, you need to register for an Operator ID – this lasts for a year and will set you back £10.33.
+As a drone owner, you need to register for an Operator ID, which must be renewed annually.
 If you don’t own a drone but want to borrow someone else’s, you still need to apply for a flyer ID, which is fortunately free, and will last 5 years.

 Based on what you want to use your drone for, you need to adhere to different regulations surrounding your drone.
 The categories are as follows:

-The IDs you need depend on the weight of your drone or model aircraft, whether it is a toy, and whether it has a camera.
+Before flying a drone outdoors in the UK, you may need one or two forms of registration, depending on the weight of your drone or model aircraft, whether it is classed as a toy, and whether it has a camera.

 Flying weight |